 Meanwhile gently warm the apricot jam.
 Brush a little of the jam (or piping gel) over the tops of biscuits and lift the pumpkin-shaped fondant onto the biscuit.
 Work with one at a time.

 Remove modelling paste from packet.
 It's easier to work with 125g at a time.
 Soften in the microwave for about 10 seconds, remove and knead until pliant.
 Add a few drops of black food gel and knead until evenly distributed and you have the colour you want.
-Stamp out triangular eye shapes and mouths with small sharp canapé or hors d'oeuvres cutters, and place on fondant using a little apricot jam or piping gel to secure them in place.
+Stamp out triangular eye shapes and mouths with small sharp canapé or hors d'oeuvres cutters, and place on top of the fondant using a little apricot jam or piping gel to secure them in place.